 Kinder Exchange is looking for Coordinators Abroad

-You live in United Sates, Canada, Ireland, Spain, Australia, New Zealand, South America, Asia… or simply said, you are a citizen of the world.
+You live in United Sates, Canada, China, Ireland, Spain, Australia, New Zealand, South America, Asia… or simply said, you are a citizen of the world.

 Coordinators are the most important point of contact for families who want to offer their kids an opportunity to participate in a language and cultural exchange.
 Counselling, mediation, a strong work ethic with a meticulous approach, and a friendly, positive, optimistic, outgoing personality are all part of the job.
 You help families and young people enjoy the most exciting moment of their life by keeping them safe and happy and providing the environment to succeed in a language and cultural exchange program abroad.

 Your responsibilities as a Coordinator: